-^{} Carrying value does not include value of time charter contracts.
+\\ Carrying value does not include value of time charter contracts.

-With respect to some of our vessels, we believe the charter-free fair market value was less than their carrying value as of December 31, 2017 and with respect to some of our vessels, the charter-free fair market value was above their carrying value as of December 31, 2017.
-In aggregate, the carrying value of our vessels (not including the value of time charter contracts) as of December 31, 2017 was above the charter-free fair market value by approximately \$164.3 million.
-Please see our risk factor under the heading "The value of our vessels may be depressed at a time when and in the event that we sell a vessel" in Item 3.D of this report for a discussion of additional risks relating to fair market value in assessing the value of our vessels.
-However, except for the vessel impairments described above, we concluded that no other vessels had impairment or reversal of prior impairment during 2017.
-Refer to Note 6 for additional information.
+As of December 31, 2018, we believe some of our vessels had charter-free fair market value less than their carrying value and some of our vessels had charter-free fair market value above their carrying value.
+In aggregate, the carrying value of our vessels as of December 31, 2018 was above the charter-free fair market value by approximately \$8.1 million.
+Please see our risk factor under the heading "The value of our vessels may be depressed in the event that we sell a vessel" in Item 3.D of this report for a discussion of additional risks relating to fair market value in assessing the value of our vessels.
+However, we concluded that no vessels had indicators of impairment or reversal of prior impairment during 2018.
+For additional information, refer to Note 6 to our consolidated financial statements for December 31, 2018, included as Item 18 of this report.